Okanjo/okanjo-docs/static/docs/ads/ProductAPI.md

 At a minimum, all products will have: `id`, `name`, `description`, `price`, `image_urls` and `buy_url`.
 All other attributes are optional.

+> Only products with a status equal to `live` can be retrieved.

 #### Attributes

 id ((string))